Claymoor (Mișu Văcărescu): Arbiter of fashion

 Early reviewers were similarly inclined.
 In 1890, Amiculu Familiei newspaper described Claymoor as "a sad figure in [Romanian] journalism".
 It deplored the Frenchified culture which had produced Claymoor, but also noted that his metaphorical style was being laughed at by the Belgian paper La Réforme.
 Yet, as Bacalbașa notes, Claymoor's writings made him "a tiny celebrity": "for 24 years Bucharest has had its Claymoor epoch."
 According to the same source, Claymoor could describe "wonderfully and competently the ladies' full attire at the various soirées that he attended.
 Some claimed that [Claymoor] was being paid by luxury seamstresses, but this was never proven true."
-Reportedly, subscribing to L'Indépendence Roumaine and "only reading Claymoor's notebook therein" was a central preoccupation for girls just out of boarding school.
+Reportedly, subscribing to L'Indépendance Roumaine and "only reading Claymoor's notebook therein" was a central preoccupation for girls just out of boarding school.
 According to Crutzescu: "not being cited by Claymoor [...] was a catastrophe, an insult that equated social death.
 Which is why Claymoor's home was always full of diverse gifts, from ladies who wished not to be forgotten, or overlooked."
 Văcărescu's recommendations were such "that all fashionable society would adopt both the seamstress and the attire."

-At times, his contributions doubled as theater criticism, such as when, in 1884, he chronicled O scrisoare pierdută, by the Romanian classic Ion Luca Caragiale.
-His overall negative judgment of the play was itself judged negatively by later critics.
-Repeatedly included in retrospectives as one of Caragiale's detractors,Dan C. Mihăilescu, "Unde îi sunt detractorii?", in Biblioteca Bucureștilor, Nr.
-7/2002, p.
-5 he also criticized Caragiale and Paul Gusty for adapting and staging an anti-war play in 1888.
+At times, Claymoor's contributions doubled as theater criticism, such as when, in November 1884, he chronicled O scrisoare pierdută, by the Romanian classic Ion Luca Caragiale.
+His rejection of Caragiale was not total, as with other reviewers of the day—he was convinced that O scrisoare was vastly inferior to Caragiale's earlier work, A Stormy Night, and also acknowledged that they were both loved by theatergoers; his critique was itself judged negatively by later critics, who see O scrisoare as a lasting milestone in Romanian theater.
+Repeatedly included in retrospectives as one of Caragiale's detractors, he also criticized Caragiale and Paul Gusty for adapting and staging an anti-war play in 1888.
 However, he applauded their production of Wilbrandt's Tochter des Herrn Fabricius.
 His competence in the field was doubted early on by columnist Dimitrie Rosetti-Max.
 When, in 1887, it was announced that Claymoor would be staff critic for a French troupe touring Bucharest, Rosetti-Max remarked: "This leads me to suspect that the troupe doesn't even have costumes yet, and that Claymoor [...] is there to assess whether the artistes' corsages pass midnight inspection".

 Claymoor earned more respect as a pioneer cinema critic: in 1896–1897, he was among the first to chronicle the earliest Romanian film shows and, as film historian Dinu-Ioan Nicola argues, had "surprising critical intuitions."
 Having been present at a screening of Paul Menu's "Romanian vistas" in May 1897, Claymoor prophesied that "cinema will reestablish truth and the sincerity of our lives will be transmitted over the ages, beyond ourselves.
 To us it is entertainment.
 To future generations, it will be a priceless document".
 As argued by one anonymous witness, Claymoor was personally involved in film promotion, making excuses for the technical difficulties and delays.
 His Carnet, "I believe, has reached the peak of its glory during these days."